paoloitaliani/Text-Classification/README.md

 ```

 Now the first document in our data set looks like this.
-As we can see as the indexing decreases, the frequency of the word in our corpus increses
+As we can see as the indexing decreases, the frequency of the word in our corpus increases.

 ```python
 >>> print(X_train[0])